kingsdigitallab/alice-thornton/frontend/posts/news/2025-02-24-final-edition.md

 Further, all 323 persons who feature in the Books have a biographical summary, and 44 places also have narrative summaries.

-Thank you to everyone who has made this possible and thank you to our viewers/readers.